totocaster/trmnl-health-display/README.md

    (Device API key is optional; it enables the `current-screen` helper.)

 3. **Paste the Liquid markup** from `trmnl_health/templates/dashboard.liquid` into the Private Plugin’s Markup editor in the TRMNL UI.
+   The current template focuses on weight/body-fat trends plus projected goal date, matching the simplified layout shown in the repo.

 ## Commands